luisdelaye/Mexstrain/README.md

 First collect the data.
 Go to the latest global analysis provided by Nextstrain (https://nextstrain.org/ncov/global), scroll to the bottom of the page, select 'DOWNLOAD DATA' and then 'DOWNLOAD ALL METADATA (TSV)'.
 Next, go to GISAID (https://www.gisaid.org) and download all fasta sequences and metadata already formatted for Nextstrain analysis (you will find these files in 'Downloads').
 Finally, also in GISAID go to 'Search' and download all the sequences you would like to add to the latest Nextstrain analysis.

-Suppose that you downloaded the following files:
+You will need to download the following files:

 nextstrain_ncov_global_metadata.tsv # latest global analysis provided by Nextrain